Micralite GetGo pushchair review

 The Micralite GetGo carrycot is suitable from birth up to 6 months old or until your baby weighs 9kg.
 It has a breathable antibacterial bamboo fabric liner with an integrated firm mattress and plenty of space for a growing baby.
 Despite the compact nature of the GetGo, the carrycot is very roomy and I would expect my daughter to be able to use it until she’s around 6 months old.

 My daughter seemed comfortable when she was in the carrycot and slept through most of our journeys.
-It is worth nothing however that unlike some carrycots, the Micralite GetGo is not made for overnight sleeping.
+It is worth noting that unlike some carrycots, the Micralite GetGo is also suitable for occasional overnight sleeping.

 Its handle is a copper vegan leather to match the handlebar and the whole look of the pram is super stylish.